UK HealthCare Vaccination Numbers (Sept. 20, 8 a.m.)

 Q: I’ve recently been positive for COVID.
 When can I consider being vaccinated?

 A: COVID-19 vaccines are safe in persons who had previous COVID-19.
 Vaccination should be deferred until the person has recovered from the acute illness and they are out of isolation.
-There is no optimal window for vaccination after an infection, but since reinfection is extremely rare in the first 90 days following an infection, vaccination can be delayed, if desired, up to 90 days post infection.

 If you want to pursue vaccination as soon as possible, you should meet these criteria: